Introducing this issue:

 Friday-- Art Vocabulary

-2nd Monday: Present and Past Perfect Tense Practice (with an essay on
+2nd Monday: Present and Past Perfect Tense Practice (with an essay on where potatoes come from)

 Click here for the perfect tense practice.